CamilleSylla/nba/README.md

 - List of available players from the API

-- Search for a player with the search bar and select him from matching results
+- Search to filter players and find your target

 - Get target player details from the last 25th games